 Leased vehicles come with a contracted mileage as part of the contract.
-If this mileage is exceeded when the vehicle is handed back then an excess mileage charge will apply.
+Exceeding this mileage will incur an excess mileage charge at the point of return.

 Excess mileage should in the first instance be offset against a mileage pool where it exists.
 Failing that vehicles can have their contracts re-written in-life but fleets need to be aware that leasing companies will seek to add more profit into a contract where this occurs.

-Vehicles can also be re-allocated to different drivers based on anticipated mileage to reduce the impact of excess mileage.
+Alternatively, re-allocate vehicles to different drivers based on their anticipated mileage, reducing the impact of excess mileage.

 Summary | Fleet Cost Savings

-There are a wide range of ways to achieve fleet cost savings.
-Fleets should start by establishing the cost baseline and look to make adjustments which get measured against this baseline.
+There are several ways to achieve fleet cost savings.
+First, fleets should establish the cost baseline and look to make adjustments against this baseline.